 - where the gain cannot be ascertained, 10 per cent of the corporate group’s annual turnover attributable to Australia.

-Individuals face up to 10 years in prison or fines of A$340,000 under the criminal regime, and pecuniary penalties of up to A$500,000 under the civil regime.
+Individuals face up to 10 years in prison or fines of A$220,000 or both under the criminal regime and pecuniary penalties of up to A$500,000 under the civil regime.

-The ACCC can also seek injunctions to restrain future breaches of the Competition and Consumer Act and may consider accepting undertakings in some circumstances.
+The ACCC can also seek injunctions to restrain future breaches of the Act and may consider accepting undertakings in some circumstances.
 It may also agree a civil penalty with the person or corporation who has contravened the Act, although the court must ultimately accept the penalty.

 In determining the appropriate level of the penalty, courts will consider: